muratk3n/thirdwave/en/README.md

 ---

-Let's do this.
 The grid is inefficient as hell.
-De-electrification!
+De-electrification is needed.

 ---